steodose/BlogPosts/README.md

 # Data
-Data and scripts for all my projects.
-Original work can be found at https://betweenpipes.wordpress.com/
+Data and scripts for my blog posts.
+Original work can be found at [Between the Pipes](https://betweenpipes.wordpress.com/).